falseywinchnet/nano-research-gpt/README.md

 Please propose changes by either email or by opening a new issue.

-the current forward thinking work is the tapetransformer. the only currently working model is the charnn. i mean, they all "work" but its the only one to so far deliver meaningful results. https://github.com/falseywinchnet/nano-research-gpt/blob/main/TapeTransformer.ipynb
+the current forward thinking work is the tapetransformer. the only currently working model, however, is the Char-RNN. i mean, they all "work" but its the only one to so far deliver meaningful results.

+Please note I dont know anything about machine learning, this is all an experiment, take of it what you wish if you're looking for the easy value signal to tell you what to steal or copy, there is none my work is garbage until proven otherwise- everything is a concept https://github.com/falseywinchnet/nano-research-gpt/blob/main/TapeTransformer.ipynb

 the tailedness of distribution to use is still a matter of examination and research